-- 1.6.3.
+- 1.6.4.
 System security and potential information governance issues related to the VitalPac system.
 A solution to the system authentication problem is currently being progressed with company as well as the production of a revised information security plan in line with the contractual terms.
 The updated security plan has not yet been provided by The Learning Clinic.
-This risk is currently on the IT risk register and the corporate risk remains under review. - 1.6.4.
+This risk is currently on the IT risk register and the corporate risk remains under review. - 1.6.5.
 Reputational risk associated with the publication by the CQC of the first Intelligent Monitoring report placing the Trust in the Band 3 risk category.
-The second report was released on 13 February 2014 and there are further changes to the risk profile.
-These updated position is as follows: - 1.6.4.1.
+The second report was released on 13 February 2014 and a third on 13 March 2014; there are further changes to the risk profile.
+These updated position is as follows: - 1.6.5.1.
 Friends and Family test April to November 2014.
-Performance has improved but is still an amber risk with the published performance for inpatients reported as 13.36 per cent. - 1.6.4.2.
+Performance has improved but is still an amber risk with the published performance for inpatients reported as 13.36 per cent. - 1.6.5.2.
 Last years' performance for patient satisfaction and functional mobility following elective knee replacement (PROMs).
 Performance has improved to an "amber" rating; however the results for 2012/13 remain unchanged.
 The Trust is above the national average for patient satisfaction based on the figures published by the Health and Social Care Information Centre (HSCIC) for Oxford knee and EQ-5D scores.
-The Divisional Medical Director for Surgery is leading an improvement plan; - 1.6.4.3.
-Mortality following a hemi arthroplasty procedure after a fractured neck of femur.
-This remains a "red" risk due to the failure of the CQC to close the mortality alert.
-A programme of action is already in place, led by the orthogeriatricans and the orthopaedic surgeons, which has shown an improvement to the Hospital Standardised Mortality Ratio (HSMR) and is currently 80.2 for quarter 3. - 1.6.4.4.
-Educational concerns reported to the CQC by the General Medical Council.
-This has improved to an "amber" rating. - 1.6.4.5.
+The Trust performs less well against the EQ-VAS score.
+The Divisional Medical Director for Surgery is leading an improvement plan; - 1.6.5.3.
+Enhanced monitoring by the General Medical Council.
+This has improved to an "amber" rating. - 1.6.5.4.
 Never events this is reported over the calendar year and reports four never events in the period; there have been two never events in the financial year.
-The risk rating is "amber". - 1.6.4.6.
+The risk rating is "amber". - 1.6.5.5.
 Emergency readmissions within 30 days following an elective admission.
 The Trust is in line with the number of patients readmitted but has triggered the CUSUM on more than one occasion during the period 01 September 2012 to 31 August 2013.
 This is a new "red" rated risk.
 It has not been possible yet to replicate the findings as the standard measure is for readmission at 28 days.
-The information team are currently undertaking further analysis. - 1.6.4.7.
-Whistle blowing alerts any reports of a safety concern made directly to the CQC is classed as a "red" alert.
-Attempts have been made to understand the circumstances of this report in order to rectify any safety issues.
+The information team are currently undertaking further analysis.